setikites/anaplan-python-oauth-example/README.md

 ![badmath](https://img.shields.io/github/forks/qkeddy/anaplan-python-oauth-example)

 ## Description
 Demonstrates using the Anaplan REST API with OAuth with device-based authorization.
 The code highlights how to generate a `device_id`, `access_token`, and `refresh_token`.
 Additionally, the code highlights a multi-threaded approach to request a new `access_token` while performing other longer running operations such as a large data load.
-Please note that with this code example, the concept is simulated by calling ***Get Workspaces*** multiple times.
+Please note that with this code example, the concept is simulated by calling ***Get Workspaces*** five times every 10 seconds while simultaneously refreshing the `access_token` every 5 seconds.
+Please note that the `access_token` expires after 35 minutes, so please adjust the timer to a value just below this expiration length (2100 seconds).

 A link to the GitHub repository can be viewed [here](https://github.com/qkeddy/anaplan-python-oauth-example).